 The question was, what would that mean for the town, its people, and its economy?

-The thing that makes Centralia’s story special ais that TransAlta, the environmental groups, the state, and the community are working together diligently to find a new way forward – one that would help local businesses, governments, and people develop strategies and access resources for adapting to Centralia’s new reality.
+The thing that makes Centralia’s story special is that TransAlta, the environmental groups, the state, and the community are working together diligently to find a new way forward – one that helps local businesses, governments, and people develop strategies and access resources for adapting to Centralia’s new reality.
 And it’s a hard reality, because jobs will be lost and some businesses will suffer.

 To address that challenge TransAlta is investing $55 million in a Coal Transition Fund, which is administered by a board consisting of representatives from TransAlta, Lewis County government, local economic development and labor councils, and from the NW Energy Coalition.

-Businesses, nonprofit organizations, and local governments can apply for grants for the purposes of improving energy efficiency, enhancing worker retraining and economic development, and developing clean energy technologies that improve the environment.
+Businesses, nonprofit organizations, and local governments can apply for grants for the purposes of improving energy efficiency, enhancing worker retraining and economic development, and developing clean energy technologies that improving the environment.